paulzer01/another-basic-twitter-clone/README.md

         }`
 ```
 * Save and exit the editor
-* Test nginx to see if the configuration is valid.
+* Test NGINX to see if the configuration is valid.
 The test should say `syntax is ok` and `test is successful`.
 ```
 sudo nginx -t
 ```
-* Restart nginx for the changes to take effect
+* Restart NGINX for the changes to take effect
 ```
 sudo systemctl restart ngix
 ```